amosproj/amos2022ss04-digital-identity/Documentation/testing/frontend/FrontendTesting.md

 ### Async and Clock

 By default, Jasmine waits for any asynchronous operation, defined by a callback, promise or the async keyword, to be finished.
 Aside form this you can ensure to wait for *N* internal ticks.
-See Jasmin Clock for this.
+See Jasmine Clock for this.
 TODO: add links to it

 # Angular Testing

 Angular provides some modules that should make testing easier.
 In addition, every time a component or module is created (``ng g m`` or ``ng g c``), Angular always sets a test file on it as well.
 When testing a component, most of the time you want to start like the following. <br >
 *Please mind*: At lot of the following code will come out of the box (``ng g``).
-Nethertheless, there are some additions to the default template by ``ng g``:
+Nevertheless, there are some additions to the default template by ``ng g``:
 ```typescript
 import { ComponentFixture, TestBed } from '@angular/core/testing';
 import { LoginPageComponent } from './login-page.component';